aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xltm-to-xlsb/_index.md

 ---
 title: Convert XLTM to XLSB via C#
-description: Free Online XLTM Converter.
-Convert XLTM to Word, Excel, PowerPoint, PDF, CSV, JPG, HTML, ODS, BMP, PNG, SVG, TIFF, XPS and more.
+description: Convert XLTM to XLSB.
+Convert XLTM to XLSB online for free.
+Convert XLTM to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
 keywords: Convert XLTM, XLTM Converter, XLTM to PDF, XLTM to Word, XLTM to PPT, XLTM to Image
 ---